 - Running Miles: Healthy Alaskan Malamutes make great long-distance running partners for people who love to run in winter or live in a cold climate.
 They can run 10 miles and more, depending up on their fitness.
 Mals are prone to overheating, so should not run long distances in hot or humid conditions.

 - Hiking Miles: Mals can easily manage day-long hikes, or multi-day hikes.
 If you have a dog backpack, they'd love to carry it for you.
-They shouldn't hike in hot or humid weather, because they overheat easily.
+They shouldn't hike in hot or humid weather, because they overheat easily and because of their prey drive should be kept on a long leash while hiking.

 This large, active breed requires approximately 5 to 6 cups of high-quality dry dog food each day over two meals.
 Because activity levels can vary significantly between dogs depending on their age and health, be sure to talk to your veterinarian about the best amount of food for your Malamute.